Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Foliation of a neighborhood of a compact set of .

-Observe that, if $\Gamma_L$ foliates $U\cap\Cal I$ as in Proposition 1, then $L$ must be an element of $\Cal S$.
-And of course, if they do not have the same codimension, we cannot expect them to be isomorphic.
-So condition (ii) in the statement of Proposition 1 is not a restriction but an obvious necessary condition to have unicity.
+Observe that, if $L$ foliates $U\cap\mathcal I$, then $L$ must be an element of $\mathcal S$.
+And of course, if they do not have the same codimension, we cannot expect the foliations to be isomorphic.
+So condition (ii) in the statement of Proposition \ref{Luniqueness} is not a restriction.

-\demo{Proof} This is standard linear algebra.
+\begin{proof} This is standard linear algebra.
 Set